stch-library/routing/README.md

 Note: This library uses [stch.schema](https://github.com/stch-library/schema).
 Please refer to that project page for more information regarding type annotations and their meaning.

+## Example site

+Check out a working example in examples/playground.

 ## How to use

 ```clojure